Frequently asked questions

 What is allemansrätten, the right to roam?

-Allemansrätten is Sweden's constitutional right of public access: you may walk, swim, canoe, and pick berries and mushrooms on any land, including private, as long as you respect nature and stay away from houses and gardens.
+Allemansrätten is Sweden's right of public access: you may walk, swim, canoe and even pitch a tent for a night or two on most land, including private, as long as you respect nature and keep clear of houses, gardens and farmland.
 It is what makes a Swedish cabin holiday special — the forest and lakes around your cabin are effectively yours to explore.
+Note that hunting and fishing are not included.

 When is the best time for a cabin holiday in Sweden?